lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 teaching programming, the use of the Unix shell or version control.
 It is increasingly being used in undergraduate teaching.
 It takes some practice to get used to presenting material this way.
-But after a few tries, most people feel it becomes natural, and rewarding as you interact with your learners in a wholly different way than when presenting slides.
+But after a few tries, most people feel it becomes natural and rewarding as you interact with your learners in a wholly different way than when presenting slides.